Anthonypaige/investnurenergy/src/content/post/federal-solar-tax-credit-guide.md

 ---
 publishDate: 2023-09-27T00:00:00Z
 title: How to Maximize the Federal Solar Tax Credit
-excerpt: Learn the art of maximizing your benefits from the Federal Solar Tax Credit.
-This guide provides insights and strategies on how to extract the most value from this financial incentive.
+excerpt: 'Learn the art of maximizing your benefits from the Federal Solar Tax Credit.
+This guide provides insights and strategies on how to extract the most value from this financial incentive.'
 image: https://github.com/Anthonypaige/investnurenergy/blob/main/public/images/cover-art/SLR-1-cover-art.png?raw=true
 category: Solar Energy
 tags: